trendybets/trendybets/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+This project is automatically deployed to Vercel when changes are pushed to the main branch.

 ## Environment Variables

 Create a `.env.local` file in the root directory with the following variables: